Omeprazole

 - Wheezing, difficulty swallowing, rash, fainting, or swelling of the tongue, lips, mouth, throat or body.
 These are signs of a serious allergic reaction.

-- Skin irritation including reddening of the skin, blisters, or peeling.
+- Skin irritation includes reddening of the skin, blisters, or peeling.
 These are side effects of a rare but serious reaction to omeprazole.

 Taking omeprazole for a long time can increase the chance of side effects such as:

-Low magnesium levels – Symptoms can include muscle twitching, tremors, abnormal eye movements, fatigue, vomiting, loss of appetite and weakness.
-The long-term risks of low magnesium levels (hypomagnesaemia) that are not manages can include seizures and heart problems.
+- Low magnesium levels – Symptoms can include muscle twitching, tremors, abnormal eye movements, fatigue, vomiting, loss of appetite and weakness.
+The long-term risks of low magnesium levels (hypomagnesaemia) that are not managed can include seizures and heart problems.

-Risk of developing Clostridium Difficile – An infection caused by bacteria which can develop in the stomach, due to reduced levels of acid production.
+- Risk of developing Clostridium Difficile – An infection caused by bacteria which can develop in the stomach, due to reduced levels of acid production.
 Symptoms include stomachache, diarrhoea, loss of appetite and feeling sick.
-If you experience stomach pain when taking omeprazole, there is a chance that you may have developed an infection as a result of omeprazole suppressing acid production.
+If you experience stomach pain when taking omeprazole, there is a chance that you may have developed an infection because of omeprazole suppressing acid production.
 You should seek medical advice in this instance.

 Omeprazole should only be taken every day if it has been prescribed to you for long term management of symptoms.
-If you are needing to use omeprazole every day, your doctor is likely to monitor you once a year.
+If you need to use omeprazole every day, your doctor is likely to monitor you once a year.

 We are unable to prescribe omeprazole if any of the following apply to you: